dustinfast/intuitive_agent/README.md

 ### Description

-The agent operates from an "intuitive model" composed of three layers, labeled *Classifier*, *Evolutionary*, and *Logical*.
+The agent operates from an "intuitive model" (shown below) composed of three layers, labeled *Classification*, *Evolutionary*, and *Logical*.
 Data is mostly feed-forward, with recurrent feedback signaling the agent's current state and contextual fitness.
 Each layer may persist to file and handle its own logging, depending on configurable options.

 ![The Intuitive Model](https://github.com/dustinfast/intuitive_agent/raw/master/docs/intutitive_model.PNG "The Intuitive Model")